jetperch/jls/README.md

 Items marked with 🔜 are under development and coming soon.
 Items marked with ⏳ are planned for future release.

-As of March 2022, the JLS v2 file structure is well-defined and stable.
+As of June 2023, the JLS v2 file structure is well-defined and stable.
-However, the compression storage formats are not yet defined.
+However, the compression storage formats are not yet defined and corrupted file recovery is not yet implemented.

 ## Why JLS?